Hoverbear/rust-education-paper/paper.md

 ## Rust Basics

-To someone familiar with C or any of the ML dialects the syntax of Rust will appear reasonably familiar.
+To someone familiar with C/C++ the syntax of Rust will appear reasonably familiar.
 A 'Hello World' in Rust looks like the following:

 ```rust
 fn main() {